 The campground is near the spring, and a path that will take you there.

-Hiking and biking at Blue Spring State Park
+Hiking at Blue Spring State Park

-Blue Spring State Park History
+History of Blue Spring State Park region

 Blue Spring was an important steamboat landing along the St. John’s River, dating back to the mid-19th Century.
 The boats would load agricultural goods and tourists at the landing for transport “down” the St. John’s to Jacksonville and beyond.